| Black-tailed prairie dog, Boulder, Colorado.

 move between burrow openings of different types.
 Inside the burrows are sleeping

-chambers, food caches, and toilet rooms. |
+chambers, food caches, and toilet rooms. | They try to keep grass

 on colonies short to